hirototakao/meaning-teller/README.md

 # Creating meaning

-- **"create mea"** This command will starts creation processing, and you can proceed creation with message-prompted tutorial.
+- **"create mea"** This command will starts creation processing, and you can proceed creation process with message-prompted tutorial.

 # Updateing meaning